cgeils25/Medical_Abstract_Text_Classification/README.md

 Finally, I fine-tuned a [version of the bi-directional encoder representation from transformer (BERT) model which was itself fine-tuned on 3 million patient records from EHRs](https://huggingface.co/medicalai/ClinicalBERT).
 My hope was that because it would include medical terminology in its tokenizer vocabulary, it would perform better on medical text classification.

+## Where to find my work

+All of the models except for the transformer are in `abstract_classification_nlp_asortment.ipynb`, and the transformer is in `abstract_classification_bert.ipynb`.

 ## Final results

 As you can see below, the best accuracy was achieved for the fine-tuned clincial BERT: